jakelawrence/Car-Rental-Backend-API/README.md

 ![Car Rental Backend API](https://raw.githubusercontent.com/jakelawrence/Car-Rental-Backend-API/master/img/car-rental-backend-api.jpg?raw=true)

-Your local car sharing company is looking to create an application that can help them manage the vehicles and the customers who rent the vehicles.
-Their application will need to be able to do the following:

-1. Create and get a vehicle, driver and trip
-2. Return a list of active vehicles on the road and their driver
+This Car Rental API written in Node.js and Express.js provides convenient and efficient access to a car rental service.
+It features several endpoints that allow users to create and retrieve information about vehicles, drivers, and trips.
+The API also provides a list of active vehicles and their associated drivers, allowing users to stay up to date on the status of their rental vehicles.
+Whether you're a business looking to streamline your car rental operations or an individual in need of rental services, this API provides a user-friendly and reliable solution.

 ## Install